A Blog About Topics and Views of Interest to Christians

 I AM THE WAY AND THE TRUTH AND THE LIFE

 Jesus said that they knew what His destination was and the way to that destination (v.
 4).
 But Thomas responded that they knew not where He was going nor the way to that place (v.
 5).
-This response from Thomas exposed how the disciples still held thoughts of a temporal kingdom in which Jesus would rule as king with power over all the earth.
-This misunderstanding of the kingdom of which Christ taught was in spite of all Jesus said to the contrary of what they understood.
+This response from Thomas exposed how he and the other the disciples still held thoughts of a temporal kingdom in which Jesus would rule as king with power over all the earth.
+This misunderstanding of the kingdom of which Christ taught was despite all Jesus said to the contrary of what they understood.
 So when Jesus spoke of going away and the disciples going there also, they naturally thought of a terrestrial city from which Christ would reign in a restored Kingdom of Israel.

 The Way.

 The Old Testament provides a messianic prophecy that describes the coming Messiah as “the Way of Holiness” (Isa.
 35:8).
-Isaiah chapter 35 is considered by some to refer to the restoration found in the Jews’ return from Babylonia captivity.
-But Isaiah is giving a messianic prophecy that refers to a kingdom that has much broader essential features than the future restoration of national Israel.
+Some consider Isaiah chapter 35 to refer to the restoration in the Jews’ return from Babylonia captivity.
+But Isaiah is giving a messianic prophecy that refers to a kingdom with much broader essential features than the future restoration of national Israel.

 Isaiah writes that the prophesied Messiah will do more in the coming kingdom.
 “The eyes of the blind shall be opened, and the ears of the deaf unstopped” (v.
 5).
 And “the lame man [will] leap like a deer, and the tongue of the mute sing for joy” (v.
 6).
 This speaks of the miracles that we see in the New Testament.

-The coming kingdom of heaven that Isaiah describes has an earthly aspect but will be finally consummated in heaven as the final destination of those who are to be saved with the chief end being a life with God in heaven for eternity.
+The coming kingdom of heaven that Isaiah describes has an earthly aspect but will be finally consummated in heaven as the final destination for those who are to be saved, with the chief end being a life with God in heaven for eternity.
 So, eternal life with God in heaven is the destination and the chief end.

 Jesus’ death on the cross pays the redemptive ransom for those who truly believe in Christ and make Him their Lord and Savior.
 Isaiah’s prophecy makes it abundantly clear that only “the redeemed shall walk there” (v.
 9).
-This redemption by Christ of the ransomed souls will see them experiencing everlasting joy and gladness but sorrow will be eliminated forever (v.
+This redemption by Christ of the ransomed souls will see them experiencing everlasting joy and gladness.
+Still, sorrow will be eliminated forever (v.
 10).

 The destination for all believers is eternal life in heaven with God.
 And the only way to get to that heavenly end is through Christ, The Way.